ALIGN-analoglayout/ALIGN-public/PlaceRouteHierFlow/README.md

 >- numOfLayout: integer type; the max number of generated layouts
 >- optEffort: integer type; optimization effort in range of 0 to 2 (0: low, 1: median, 2: high)

-Outputs explaination: (all the results will be saved under 'Results' folder by default)
+Outputs explanation: (all the results will be saved under 'Results' folder by default)
->- xx.plt: GNU plot file of placement results
+>- xx.plt: GNUplot file of placement results
 >- Capxx.gds.json: JSON format of CCC P&R layout
 >- xx_PL.gds.json: JSON format of placement layout
 >- xx_GL.gds.json: JSON format of global routing layout